Personal profile

 - Andean South America

-- Amerindian material culture, technology and value systems
+- Material culture, technology & value systems of the indigenous Americas

 Divine Lordships in Ancient Peru.
-In 2018, Dr Lau began a four year AHRC-funded archaeology project focused on ancient polities and systems of authority in the Peruvian Andes.
+Since 2019, Prof Lau has been leading a multiyear AHRC-funded archaeology project focused on early polities and systems of authority in the Peruvian Andes.
 Co-sponsored by the National Science Foundation (USA) and partnering with Prof David Chicoine, of Louisiana State University, the project investigates the rise of native polities, headed by special leaders who derived power from their privileged relations with the numinous and as god-like persons.
 The work concentrates on their material record, as seen through settlement patterns, lavish hilltop centres, funerary practices and artworks.
-Exciting new discoveries are already revealing the profound innovations in leadership organisation and value systems across the two study regions.
-Most notably, some privileged groups began to accumulate and display unprecedented wealth found in episodic ancestor offerings in palatial buildings (stone sculptures, herd wealth, access to labour, ceramic effigies exalting warriors and herders).
-Based in the small town of Cabana, the project has also worked together with its archaeology museum and municipality to develop educational programmes and temporary exhibits based on the Pashash archaeological site and the research collaboration.
+Exciting new discoveries are already revealing profound innovations in leadership organisation and value systems across the two study regions.
+Most notably, the project is finding how some privileged groups began to accumulate and display unprecedented wealth in episodic offerings in ancestor shrines of palatial buildings (stone sculptures, herd wealth, access to labour, ceramic effigies exalting warriors and herders).
+Based in the small town of Cabana (Pallasca), the project has also worked together with its archaeology museum and municipality to develop educational outreach, crafting workshops, and temporary exhibits based on the Pashash discoveries and the research collaboration.

 Archaeology of Peru’s North Highlands.
-The new project directly builds on a long-term commitment to the prehispanic archaeology and contemporary communities of the high Andes.
+The new project directly builds on a three decades-long commitment to the prehispanic archaeology and contemporary communities of the high Andes.
 The work has centred on groups of the Recuay culture (AD 1-700), who flourished just below the glaciated peaks of the Cordillera Blanca, the highest mountain chain in the New World tropics.
-Before their demise, the people left behind elaborate ceramics, stone sculpture, fine metal adornments and woven cloths, and palatial monuments.
-Since 1996, Dr Lau has led field projects and collection studies, in which UEA undergraduate and postgraduate students have participated, to investigate some of the most important Recuay remains, including at the sites of Chinchawas, Yayno and Pashash.
+Before their demise, the people left behind elaborate ceramics, carved stones, fine metal adornments and woven cloths, and palatial dwellings.
+Since 1996, Dr Lau has led field projects and collection studies, in which undergraduate and postgraduate students have participated, to investigate some of the most important Recuay remains, including at the sites of Chinchawas, Yayno and Pashash.
 The fieldwork enriches knowledge about early highland societies that prospered through agriculture and camelid herding.
 At Yayno, local lords and their lineages built impressive (and the largest-known Recuay) monumental compounds and amassed luxury pottery and lapidary work on a mountaintop, 4150 metres above sea level.
 Study of the numerous ancestor effigy stonecarvings at Chinchawas helped illuminate how Recuay groups lived with and venerated their esteemed deceased, followed by major changes during the period of Wari state and religious influence.
+These advances make clear how Recuay peoples innovated with salient dimensions of traditional Andean culture and social life (e.g., feasting; ancestor veneration, segmentary and dual organization, human imagery, and house-based arts and monuments) long before and, crucially, without the impact and meddling of 'states.'

-In addition to archaeology, Dr. Lau maintains research interests in the arts of the native Americas, especially visual and representational systems, and their ancient and contemporary meanings.
-His research also highlights Peru's early colonial history, particularly the dynamism of early Christianisation efforts and its impact on rural religious practices, landscape and lifeways.
+In addition to archaeology, Dr. Lau studies and teaches on the arts of the native Americas, especially visual and representational systems, stylistic interactions, and their ancient and contemporary meanings.
+To examine changes and continuities, he also draws from Peru's early colonial history, particularly early Christianisation efforts and their impact on rural cult practices, landscape and lifeways.

-The multidisciplinary, comparative focus features in recent monographs, Andean Expressions: Art and Archaeology of the Recuay Culture (2011), Ancient Alterity in the Andes: A Recognition of Others (2013) and An Archaeology of Ancash: Stones, Ruins and Communities in Andean Peru (2016).
-He has also co-edited (with J. Gamboa, 2022) Paisaje, Identidad y Memoria, the first Spanish language volume dedicated to Recuay and post-Chavín groups and developments in the Ancash region.
+The multidisciplinary, comparative focus features in monographs, Andean Expressions: Art and Archaeology of the Recuay Culture (2011), Ancient Alterity in the Andes: A Recognition of Others (2013) and An Archaeology of Ancash: Stones, Ruins and Communities in Andean Peru (2016).
+Co-edited volumes include: (with J. Gamboa, 2022) Paisaje, Identidad y Memoria, the first Spanish language volume dedicated to Recuay and post-Chavín groups and developments in the Ancash region; and also Sacred Sovereigns: Art, Divinity and Ritual in the Ancient Americas (special issue, ed. with D. Chicoine, 2025) He is currently working on two books, a project monograph on Pashash and a synthetic text about northern Peruvian prehistory.

-Since 2011, he has been an editor of the journal World Art.
-Additional research collaborations include: characterisation studies of camelid bone and ceramics; textile techniques; technical studies of pottery; ancient DNA work; materialities of stone; Andean figurines; Pre-Columbian collections in Europe; Museum partnerships in Peru.
-Many of his research publications are accessible here.
+Research-led Collaborations.
+Additional collaborations include: educational museum partnerships and school activities in Peru; developing local crafts capacity based on ancient arts; characterisation studies of animal bone and ceramics; textile techniques; technical studies of pottery; ancient language and DNA work; materialities of stone; Andean figurines; Pre-Columbian collections in Europe.
+Many of his publications are accessible here.

 Areas of Expertise

-Archaeology; Latin America; Pre-Columbian art and prehistory; South America, esp.
-Central Andes
+Archaeology; Pre-Columbian art and prehistory; Anthropology; Latin America, esp.
+South America and the Central Andes (Peru)

 Teaching Interests